Why Your Best Work Makes You Invisible

 When Complexity Gets Flattened

-How you describe it.
+How it sounds when you describe it:

 “I led the vendor management improvement project and we delivered on time.”

-We take strategic foresight and describe it as planning
+We take strategic foresight and describe it as planning.

-We take risk management and describe it as problem-solving
+We take risk management and describe it as problem-solving.

-We take organizational influence and describe it as coordination
+We take organizational influence and describe it as coordination.

-Think about what you actually spend your time doing:
+Think about what actually occupies your time:

 Preventing problems that never materialize

-Making judgment calls that maintain momentum during uncertainty
+Making decisions that preserve momentum during uncertainty

-Building organizational capability that pays dividends months later
+Building capability that pays off months later

-Traditional recognition systems reward:
+Traditional systems tend to reward:

 Individual heroics over systemic improvement